kvinay7/interview-preparation/README.md

 - ***JDK:*** Java Development Kit is need to compile java source code into bytecode and contains JRE & develop, debug, deploy tools.
 - ***JRE:*** Java Runtime Environment is need to run a java program and contains JVM & libraries.
 - ***JVM:*** Java Virtual Machine interprets the java bytecode to machine code and contains class loader (dynamic linking), bytecode verifier, JIT compiler.
-- ***IDE:*** Integrated Development Environment makes writing code, compiling, executing, debbuging and test Easy!
+- ***IDE:*** Integrated Development Environment makes writing code, compiling, executing, debbuging and test Easy!.

 ### Identifier
 An identifier is the name used to identify a variable & method (CamelCase), class & interface (PascalCase), constants (UPPER_CASE, UC) or any other user-defined item in the program.